GrantjHanrahan/wdi27-gitbook/dictionary/definitions.md

 ____

+#### _Serverless_

+Serverless computing is a cloud-computing execution model in which the cloud provider dynamically manages the allocation of machine resources.
+Pricing is based on the actual amount of resources consumed by an application, rather than on pre-purchased units of capacity.
+It is a form of utility computing.

+Serverless computing still requires servers, hence it's a misnomer.
+The name "serverless computing" is used because the server management and capacity planning decisions are completely hidden from the developer or operator.
+Serverless code can be used in conjunction with code deployed in traditional styles, such as microservices.
+Alternatively, applications can be written to be purely serverless and use no provisioned servers at all.
+____

+#### _Service-Oriented Architecture (SOA)_

+Service-Oriented Architecture expresses a perspective of software architecture that defines the use of services to support the requirements of software users.
+In an SOA environment, resources on a network are made available as independent services that can be accessed without knowledge of their underlying platform implementation.
+SOA is a style of multi-tier computing that helps organizations share logic and data among multiple applications and usage modes.
+A number of common terms have surfaced in association with structured service and SOA delivery processes:
+  - service-oriented analysis
+  - service-oriented design
+  - service-oriented analysis and design (SOAD)
+  - service-modeling
+  - service-oriented modeling
+  - service-oriented modeling and architecture (SOMA)

+____

 #### _SOAP_

 Stands for Simple Object Access Protocol.
 It’s an XML-based protocol exchanging information across the internet to allow an application on one site to access an application or database on another site.